cloudhotspot/pypackage-docker/README.md

 The goals of this methodology include:

 - Portable workflow - you should be able to run this workflow locally on a developer machine or on a CI system like Jenkins.
+- Include a Python virtual environment
 - Create deployable **native** application artefacts (i.e. Python Wheels, not archives or operating system packages).
 - Create deployable runtime environment artefacts (i.e. Docker images).
+- Create simple to maintain manifests that describe application and runtime environment dependencies.
 - Eliminate development and test dependencies from production runtime environment artefacts.
 - Fast developer feedback - accelerate testing and build activities through Python Wheels caching.
 - Ease of use - reduce complexity of running long Docker commands to simple `make` style commands.
+- Reusability - use Docker image layering to build dependency and configuration trees that promote reusability
+- Leverage familiar Python tooling - use of `pip` and `virtualenv` means this it is possible to extract this workflow outside of Docker

 ## Workflow